rprater/rprater/README.md

 # Hi there!
 My name is Robert.

 I am currently studying Engineering at Ryerson Univeristy.
 I have over two years of internship experience working as a Software Engineer and a Data Scientist.
-I have worked for startups such as Balance Accounting and multibillion dollar companies such as Hatch and Magna.
+I have worked for startups such as Balance Accounting and multi-billion dollar companies such as <a href='https://hatch.com'>Hatch</a> and <a href='https://magna.com'>Magna</a>.
 Most importantly, I love to program!

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif" width="500"/>